Skip to main content

 This study investigated how subsurface and atmospheric leakage from geologic CO2 storage reservoirs could impact the deployment of Carbon Capture and Storage (CCS) in the global energy system.
 The Leakage Risk Monetization Model was used to estimate the costs of leakage for representative CO2 injection scenarios, and these costs were incorporated into the Global Change Assessment Model.
 Worst-case scenarios of CO2 leakage risk, which assume that all leakage pathway permeabilities are extremely high, were simulated.
 Even with this extreme assumption, the associated costs of monitoring, treatment, containment, and remediation resulted in minor shifts in the global energy system.
 For example, the reduction in CCS deployment in the electricity sector was 3% for the “high” leakage scenario, with replacement coming from fossil fuel and biomass without CCS, nuclear power, and renewable energy.
 In other words, the impact on CCS deployment under a realistic leakage scenario is likely to be negligible.
 We also quantified how the resulting shifts will impact atmospheric CO2 concentrations.
 Under a carbon tax that achieves an atmospheric CO2 concentration of 480 ppm in 2100, technology shifts due to leakage costs would increase this concentration by less than 5 ppm.
 It is important to emphasize that this increase does not result from leaked CO2 that reaches the land surface, which is minimal due to secondary trapping in geologic strata above the storage reservoir.
 The overall conclusion is that leakage risks and associated costs will likely not interfere with the effectiveness of policies for climate change mitigation.

-Kopp, Robert E., Robert M. DeConto, Daniel A. Bader, Carling C. Hay, Radley Horton, Scott Kulp, Michael Oppenheimer, David Pollard, and Benjamin H. Strauss.
-2017.
-“Evolving Understanding of Antarctic Ice‐Sheet Physics and Ambiguity in Probabilistic Sea‐Level Projections.”
-Earth's Future vol. 5 (12).
-Abstract
+Kopp, Robert E. et al. “Evolving Understanding of Antarctic Ice‐Sheet Physics and Ambiguity in Probabilistic Sea‐Level Projections.”
+Earth’s Future vol. 5 .12 (2017): n. pag.
+Print.

 Mechanisms such as ice‐shelf hydrofracturing and ice‐cliff collapse may rapidly increase discharge from marine‐based ice sheets.
 Here, we link a probabilistic framework for sea‐level projections to a small ensemble of Antarctic ice‐sheet (AIS) simulations incorporating these physical processes to explore their influence on global‐mean sea‐level (GMSL) and relative sea‐level (RSL).
 We compare the new projections to past results using expert assessment and structured expert elicitation about AIS changes.
 Under high greenhouse gas emissions (Representative Concentration Pathway [RCP] 8.5), median projected 21st century GMSL rise increases from 79 to 146 cm.
 Without protective measures, revised median RSL projections would by 2100 submerge land currently home to 153 million people, an increase of 44 million.
 The use of a physical model, rather than simple parameterizations assuming constant acceleration of ice loss, increases forcing sensitivity: overlap between the central 90% of simulations for 2100 for RCP 8.5 (93–243 cm) and RCP 2.6 (26–98 cm) is minimal.
 By 2300, the gap between median GMSL estimates for RCP 8.5 and RCP 2.6 reaches >10 m, with median RSL projections for RCP 8.5 jeopardizing land now occupied by 950 million people (versus 167 million for RCP 2.6).
 The minimal correlation between the contribution of AIS to GMSL by 2050 and that in 2100 and beyond implies current sea‐level observations cannot exclude future extreme outcomes.
 The sensitivity of post‐2050 projections to deeply uncertain physics highlights the need for robust decision and adaptive management frameworks.

 Stewart, Richard, Michael Oppenheimer, and Bryce Rudyk.
-2017.
-“Building blocks: a strategy for near-term action within the new global climate framework.”
-Climatic Change vol. 144: pp.1-13.
-Abstract
+“Building Blocks: A Strategy for Near-Term Action Within the New Global Climate Framework.”
+Climatic Change vol. 144 (2017): pp.1–13.
+Print.

 The Paris Agreement cemented a new framework for global climate policy based on the voluntary and non-legally binding emission reduction actions by both developed and developing countries.
 The building blocks strategy for climate action discussed in this Special Issue is well adapted to and strongly complements this new structure.
 Building blocks focus on multiple transnational mechanisms for mobilizing a wide range of both public and private actors to take actions that reduce emissions by capturing incentives other than climate mitigation as such.
 The initial commitments by countries under the Paris Agreement are insufficient to meet the level of action required to stabilize the global climate system at a safe level.
 As such, new voluntary action by public and private actors will be required.
 The building blocks strategy, and the examples presented in this Special Issue, offers answers to the question of how to generate and design smaller-scale initiatives.